jaafreh/saccadic-measurement/README.md

 # saccadic-measurement
-Webcam-based Eye Tracker and Saccade Measurement Tool This project track the eye movement and display a marker(a white circle in a black screen) to measure the saccadic parameters gaze velocity, time latency of right eye ,time latency of left eye, eye angle from center to most left or right location in degree, Amplitude gain
+Webcam-based Eye Tracker and Saccade Measurement Tool.
+This project track the eye movement and display a marker(a white circle in a black screen) to measure the saccadic parameters gaze velocity, time latency of right eye ,time latency of left eye, eye angle from center to most left or right location in degree, Amplitude gain